 So efficient, right?

 Not exactly.
-In live conversations, we talk about our businesses in natural language.
+In live conversations, like a good kick-off call, we talk about our businesses in natural language.
 We’re less formal and more spontaneous.
 We expand on thoughts and are more candid than in writing – for the most part.

 Don’t squelch that.
 Your copywriter should ask you a series of targeted questions to guide the conversation.